markostanimirovic/ngrx-signal-store-playground/README.md

 );
 ```

-This provides the ability to define reusable updater functions that can be used in any signal state that has a specific state slice.
+This provides the ability to define reusable updater functions that can be used for any `signalState` instance that has a specific state slice.

 ```ts
 import { signalState, SignalStateUpdater } from '@ngrx/signals';